lklivingstone/BinaryTree/README.md

 That simple!

-Note:
+### Note:

-Check the API branch to see the routing, mongoose schema and the algorithm used to find the BFS.
+Check the main branch to see the ReactJS file.

 #### For Deployment,